fusionengine-org/fusion/README.md

 We as fusion team support Ukraine and we hope it will win.
 Fusion engine is dedicated to Ukraine fighting the Russian invasion.
 🇺🇦 Please support Ukraine! 🇺🇦

-## 🚀 About Me

-A 13-year-old game developer with much passion about game development.
-So I made this project to grow my programming skills and just make a tool that I can use for myself or a tool for other people to help them develop games.